samuelparker/HR-CCI/README.md

-# HR-CCI - Hackerrank Cracking the Coding Interview Solutions
+# HackerRank-CCI - Hackerrank Cracking the Coding Interview Solutions

 Hi all!
 I'm in the process of teaching myself Python.